Felixkimosop/code_challenge/README.md

 Languages; Html,CSS,Javascript

 ## How to run it
-Input the student marks and the student's grade will show
+Enter the speed limit and the program will determine if you are in the right speed or exceeded the limit.
+If so how many points have you added or if you license has been suspended.

 ## Live link
 https://felixkimosop.github.io/code_challenge/